Savvythelegend/PGDocs/docs/bootstrap.md

 The following example clones an existing PostgreSQL cluster (`cluster-example`) in the same Kubernetes cluster.

-!!!
-Note
+:::note
-    This example can be easily adapted to cover an instance that resides outside the Kubernetes cluster.
+This example can be easily adapted to cover an instance that resides
+    outside the Kubernetes cluster.

 The manifest defines a new PostgreSQL 17.5 cluster called `cluster-clone-tls`,